dbubel/intake/README.md

 # Intake
 API framework written in Go.
-Intake uses `httprouter` (https://github.com/julienschmidt/httprouter) under the hood.

 Intake was written to be a simplistic framework for writing API servers.
 It was designed to not hide whats going on during the lifetime of a request.
 In the spirit of Go, verbosity was chosen as to make the code more readable.
 I